fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     # move the returns to the first column
     dataset = dataset[["Return30"] + dataset.columns.drop("Return30").tolist()]

-The dataset contains 502 daily observations which, after dropping the missing values resulting from the calculation of the returns and of the realized volatility, are reduced to 472.
+After dropping the missing values resulting from the calculation of the returns and of the realized volatility, the number of daily observations is reduced to 472.

 .. raw:: html